lxc/incus/doc/explanation/clustering.md

 To accommodate things like slightly different disk ordering or network interface naming, there is an exception for some configuration options related to storage and networks, which are member-specific.

 When such settings are present in a cluster, any server that is being added must provide a value for them.
-Most often, this is done through the interactive `lxd init` command, which asks the user for the value for a number of configuration keys related to storage or networks.
+Most often, this is done through the interactive `incus admin init` command, which asks the user for the value for a number of configuration keys related to storage or networks.

 Those settings typically include: